Presbyterianism and homosexuality

-Attitudes in Presbyterianism toward homosexuality vary, ranging from outright condemnation to complete acceptance.
-The World Communion of Reformed Churches has not taken a position on the issue of homosexuality.
+In the Presbyterian branch of Protestant Christianity, attitudes toward homosexuality vary widely depending on geographic region and individualdenomination, ranging from outright condemnation to complete acceptance.
+There is no one organization that represents all Presbyterians, allowing individual denominations to take unique positions on the topic of homosexuality.
+The largest association of Reformed Christian denominations, which includes Presbyterians, the World Communion of Reformed Churches, has not taken a position on the issue of homosexuality but includes denominations that affirm same-sex marriage.

-Denominations for homosexual relationships
+Denominations in favor of homosexual relationships

 Church of Scotland

 The "mother church" for Presbyterians worldwide, the Church of Scotland is still debating the issue of homosexuality.
 In 1994, the General Assembly received for consideration two reports, one from the Board of Social Responsibility on human sexuality ("placing questions of sexuality for people with...disabilities, elderly people, and homosexuality in the contexts of human sciences and Scripture"), and one from the Panel on Doctrine on marriage (concluding, "among other things, that cohabiting couples, whether heterosexual or homosexual, may well display all the marks of loving, faithful and committed partnership, and should not be thought sinful").
 The Panel's Working Party was unanimous, but the larger Panel was not and had dissenting members, as did the Board's report.
 Neither became official church doctrine.

 The legalization of same-gender Civil Partnerships in Scotland in 2005 brought the issue to a head again, this time over the question of whether Church of Scotland ministers are allowed to conduct (and also have the right to decline to perform) union ceremonies between two persons of the same gender.
 The Assembly narrowly passed legislation to permit civil blessings.
 In 2011, the General Assembly of the Church of Scotland voted to allow openly gay ministers, provided those ministers were inducted into the Church of Scotland before May 2009.
 However, it imposed a moratorium on openly gay ministers being newly inducted into the Kirk until May 2013.